robotics-upo/Hunav_isaac_wrapper/README.md

 - Launch Isaac Sim (with a GUI unless headless mode is specified).
 - Load the specified scenario.
 - Spawn agents based on the YAML configuration.
-- Apply physics, animations (including retargeting), and initialize ROS 2 communication for enabling HuNavSim and robot teleoperation.
+- Apply physics, animations, and initialize ROS 2 communication for enabling HuNavSim and robot teleoperation.

 ### 6. Teleoperation and Simulation